 - You may encounter unwanted and unexpected redirects when you click your website name when it appears in search engine results pages.

 - In some cases, you can see new users on the webmaster dashboard; in other cases, the permissions for users may have changed.

 Out of all the five indications listed above, the fail-proof method to detect if a website has been compromised is the first one.
 To receive such alerts, your browsers, plugins and your security software must always be updated to the latest version.
 If you have a good antivirus or an Internet Security Suite installed, it will auto update itself almost every day.

 I will stress more on browsers being updated and running the latest versions, as they would then contain the different security precautions built into the browser.
 In Internet Explorer, there is a SmartScreen Filter.
 Similarly, in Google Chrome, there is an option to turn on or off malware protection under the Settings.
 It is turned on by default.
-Mozilla Firefox has the option turned on and do not enable you to turn them off.
+Mozilla Firefox has the option turned on.
 In some cases, Firefox may simply refuse to load a website it considers is not safe for you.

 You can use any of these Online URL Scanners to Scan websites for malware, virus, phishing, etc. If you feel the need, you can also install any of these Website URL Scanners & Link Checker addons in your browser.